expo/expo/docs/pages/workflow/customizing.md

 Your app can still run in Expo Go, but any custom native code won't be accessible if it's not already present in the Expo Go app.
 [Learn more](/bare/using-expo-client).

-If you install a package with a Expo [**config plugin**](/guides/config-plugins), you'll need to add the plugin to your **app.json**s [`plugins`](/versions/latest/config/app/#plugins) array, then re-run `expo prebuild` to sync the changes before rebuilding the native app.
+If you install a package with an Expo [**config plugin**](/guides/config-plugins), you'll need to add the plugin to the [`plugins`](/versions/latest/config/app/#plugins) array in the project's **app.json**, then re-run `expo prebuild` to sync the changes before rebuilding the native app.
 Often this does things like adding required permissions to the **Info.plist** or **AndroidManifest.xml**.
 You may need to run `expo prebuild --clean` depending on how complex the plugin is; this will delete and re-generate the native project files from scratch.

 ### Manually changing the native project files